Howard tops hedge fund rich list as wealth hits 1.5 billion pounds

 LONDON Star trader Alan Howard has cemented his place as the wealthiest hedge fund manager in this year's Sunday Times Rich List with a jump in his net worth, after further profits from his main hedge fund.

-The Switzerland-based Howard, co-founder of Brevan Howard and one of the industry's most media-shy managers, grew his total wealth by 100 million pounds to 1.5 billion pounds ($2.29 billion), according to the Sunday Times Hedge Fund Rich List.
+The Switzerland-based Howard, co-founder of Brevan Howard and one of the industry's most media-shy managers, grew his total wealth by 100 million pounds to 1.5 billion pounds, according to the Sunday Times Hedge Fund Rich List.

 Howard, 49, has benefited from an 18 percent jump in assets at Brevan - one of the world's biggest hedge fund managers - to $40 billion since the end of 2011, boosted by investment gains and client inflows.